telefonicaid/iot-activation/tutorials/BP_IPsec.md

 We believe in the importance of your data and the need to provide a safe network.
 For this reason, we provide all the necessary steps for you to create your own network

-## Request private APN to Telefonica
+## Request private APN to Telefónica

-As we will assume if you are following this tutorial with us is because you have decided to make your connection through Telefonica coverage.
+As we will assume if you are following this tutorial with us is because you have decided to make your connection through Telefónica coverage.

 It is important for you to know that when you apply for new SIMS you can request the creation of your own APN (Access Point Name).